SharonaBadloe/Traditional-and-Neural-Semantic-Role-Labeling/CODE/README.md

 ## 1) To execute duplicate_conll.py:

-???
+- ???

 ## 2) To execute rule-based.py:

-python rule-based.py "../DATA/UP_English-EWT/en_ewt-up-train.conllu"
+- python rule-based.py "../DATA/UP_English-EWT/en_ewt-up-train.conllu"

 ## 3) To execute feature_extraction-py:

-python feature_extraction.py "../DATA/UP_English-EWT/duplicated_train.csv
+- python feature_extraction.py "../DATA/UP_English-EWT/duplicated_train.csv
-<br /><br />
 and also
-python feature_extraction.py "../DATA/UP_English-EWT/duplicated_dev.csv"
+- python feature_extraction.py "../DATA/UP_English-EWT/duplicated_dev.csv"
-  <br /><br />and also
+and also
-python feature_extraction.py "../DATA/UP_English-EWT/duplicated_test.csv"
+- python feature_extraction.py "../DATA/UP_English-EWT/duplicated_test.csv"

 ## 4) To execute SVM_classifier.py:

-???
+- ???

 ## 5) To execute main.py
-This main function _runs the whole process_: feature extraction + training of the classifier + testing of the classifier
+This main function _runs the whole process_: feature extraction + training of the classifier + testing of the classifier:

+- ???

 ## 6) To execute conll_to_json.py
 To run this file you need a conll file that is structured in the same way that was provided in the srl_assignment_code.